engyasin/Offline_MOT/CONTRIBUTING.md

 How to contribute
 -----------------

-OfflineMOT welcomes contributions!
-To get started, pick up any issue labeled with `good first issue`!
-Alternatively you can read some documentation material or try browsing through the code.
+New contributions are welcome!
+You can as well read some documentation material first or try browsing through the code.

 Testing and code quality
 ------------------------